jan-lehmkuhl/FreeCAD-CfdOf-workflow/README.md

 This [FreeCAD-Tutorial] is a good start to get used to FreeCAD for creating 3D Models.

+Now open FreeCAD.
+At Windows use your "Windows Search"
-With `freecad freecad-cfd.FCStd` or `make open-freecad` you can open freecad and loading directly the already prepared data in the linked freecad-file.
+At a native Linux you can open FreeCAD with `freecad freecad-cfd.FCStd` or `make open-freecad` and loading directly the already prepared data in the linked freecad-file.

     freecad freecad-cfd.FCStd

 On the left side in the model tree all content in this file is listed.
 ![](doc/resources/freecad-combo-view.png)
 To toggle the visibility of specific entries you can mark some and hit the space bar.
 To getting to know each entry make all entries invisible (greyed out) and test what is appearing when you switch it to visible again.

 ### Step 2: creating/modifying the mesh setup
 To do the CFD preprocessing switch to the CfdOF Workbench inside FreeCAD.